We have an award-winning conducting team at DAAYO dedicated to musical education. See their profiles below!

 James Song – Chamber Music Coach

-James Song is the former concertmaster of the New Texas Symphony Orchestra, a central Dallas orchestra that performs in the Dallas Arts District.
-He has also preformed with many of the orchestras in the Dallas area and is currently involved with the new Dallas Chamber Symphony and the Sherman Symphony Orchestra.
-James has also played with several symphony ensembles in Europe and has played in such halls as the Rudolfinum concert hall in Prague and as well as Her Majesty’s Theater in London where he played for the theaters performances of Phantom of the Opera.
-His chamber music experience includes a variety of performances and recordings with his brother Edward, who is also an award winning Cellist.
+James Song is the former concertmaster of the New Texas Symphony Orchestra (Dallas), and also plays with the Dallas Chamber Symphony and the Sherman Symphony Orchestra.
+No stranger to performing in Europe, James has played in such halls as the Rudolfinum concert hall in Prague and Her Majesty’s Theater in London, where he played for the theaters performances of Phantom of the Opera.
+His chamber music experience includes a variety of performances and recordings with his brother Edward, who is also an award winning Cellist. read more

 James attended UNT School of Music where he studied with Philip Lewis.
 His previous teachers also include John Giesel and Barbara Allen.
 As the director of the DAAYO chamber group James has led his ensembles to do events that varied from the Dallas Chinese New Year celebration in Downtown Dallas to being main stage performers for the Asian American Engineer of the Year Award of 2013.
 His groups have also performed at the Crow Collection of Asian Art and at the Asian American Bar Association 7th Annual award event at the Meyerson.
 James spends his free time with his wife and enjoys making different styles of music with his friends and brother.